Emo2003/chefaa/README.md

 ### State Management

-State is managed with BLoC/Cubit (`flutter_bloc`), scoped per feature.
+State is managed with BLoC/Cubit (`flutter_bloc`), scoped per feature module.
 Shared, cross-feature logic — such as file uploads used across the Patient, Doctor, and Pharmacy modules — lives in `shared/`, so it is not duplicated per role.

 `FileHandlerCubit`, for example, centralizes file picking and upload state (`file_handler_cubit.dart` / `file_handler_state.dart`) and is reused wherever a screen needs to attach documents, reports, or images.